-- > students will be learning industry-critical skills, making their transition into vocational pathways easier for them and the employer - more meaningful pathways exist to keep students engaged in their learning and in school longer - you can trust that students are well-prepared for a career in your industry - " skills standards will align with tertiary qualifications giving students better pathways into work-based training or further tertiary study.
-Introducing a new Foundational Award and national senior secondary qualifications for Years 12 and 13 Removing NCEA Level 1
+- > students will be learning industry-critical skills, making their transition into vocational pathways easier - > more meaningful pathways exist to keep students engaged in their learning and in school longer - > employers can trust that students are well-prepared for a career in those industries - skills standards will align with tertiary qualifications giving students better pathways into work based training or further tertiary study.

+Introducing a new Foundational Award and national senior secondary qualifications for Years 12 and 13

+Removing NCEA Level 1

 Taking away NCEA Level 1 means that Year 11 students have another full year of study, making it more likely that they will be successful in Years 12 and 13.
 This would also bring us in line with other countries we compare ourselves to, who have fewer years of high-stakes assessment.

+Replacing NCEA Levels 2 and 3 with new qualifications

+improvements that come with change.
+The New Zealand Certificate of Education for Year 12, and the New Zealand Advanced Certificate of Education for Year 13, would give your children the opportunity to leave school with more credible qualifications, based on an internationally comparable, consistent national curriculum.

+Students will also be able to do one qualification over multiple years and Year 13 assessments can count towards the Year 12 qualification.

-Replacing NCEA Levels 2 and 3 with new qualifications ✓ With all of the ways we want to strengthen the current qualifications system, it makes sense to replace it with two new qualifications reflecting all the improvements that come with change.
-You can trust that the proposed New Zealand Certificate of Education for Year 12, and the proposed New Zealand Advanced Certificate of Education for Year 13, show you how prepared a student is for work or training.
-Adding in a new award that specifically assesses students' foundational literacy, numeracy, te reo matatini, and pāngarau skills ✓ It's critical that students leave school with strong literacy and numeracy skills (for those learning in English) and te reo matatini and pāngarau (for those learning through te reo Māori).
-The proposed Foundational Award would more reliably assess those skills at a high level, meaning it will give you a true picture of students' abilities.
-The Foundational Award would be a standalone award that builds on the current Co-requisite assessments that students currently sit as a part of NCEA. ✓ We know it's important for students to experience progress and success at school, that is why we are proposing to elevate the literacy and numeracy co-requisite to a Foundational Award at Year 11.
-Shifting focus to a structured subject approach and introducing required subjects in the curriculum Increasing consistency with a focus on subjects (instead of individual standards).
+Adding a new award that specifically assesses students' foundational literacy, numeracy, te reo matatini, and pāngarau skills

+✓ It's critical that students leave school with strong literacy and numeracy skills (for those learning in English) and te reo matatini and pāngarau (for those learning through te reo Māori).
+The new Foundational Award would more reliably assess those skills at the right level, meaning employers will have a true picture of students' abilities.

+The Foundational Award would be a standalone award that builds on the current Co-requisite assessments that students currently sit as a part of NCEA.

+✓ We know its important for your children to experience progress and success at school, that is why we are proposing to elevate the literacy and numeracy Co-requisite to be a Foundational Award at Year 11.

+Shifting focus to a structured subject approach and introducing required subjects in the curriculum

+Increasing consistency with a focus on subjects (instead of individual standards).

 ✓ Under NCEA, students can put credits from a mix of unrelated standards towards their qualification.
-That inconsistency makes it hard to understand students' knowledge and skills based on their qualification.
+That inconsistency leads to credit 'gaming' and makes it hard to understand students' knowledge and skills based on their qualification.
+We've heard from parents that they find this system hard to understand, and that you don't always know the best way to help your children.

 Arranging important learning into specific subject areas would mean: